iterative/dvc.org/static/docs/use-cases/huge-data-on-an-external-drive.md

 $ chmod u+rw -R /mnt/data/
 ```

-## Start a DVC project and setup a local external cache
+## Start a DVC project and setup an external cache

-An _external_ <abbr>cache</abbr> is called so because it resides outside of your
+An _external_ <abbr>cache</abbr> is called so because it resides outside of the
-<abbr>workspace</abbr> directory.
-We also call it _local_ because it is located
-within our filesystem (as opposed to being located somewhere on the internet, in
-which case it is called _remote_).
-Let's create a directory for it:
+workspace directory.
+Let's create a directory for it on `/mnt/data/`:

 ```dvc
 $ mkdir -p /mnt/data/dvc-cache
 ```

-Now you can initialize a project on your home directory and configure it to use
+Now you can initialize a <abbr>project</abbr> on your home directory and
-the external cache directory:
+configure it to use the external cache directory:

 ```dvc
 $ cd ~/project/